Helperbird/website/src/pages/blog/research-into-web-accessibility-for-dyslexics-and-dyslexia-focused-fonts-such-as-opendyslexia.md

 ---
 layout: templates/blog_post.liquid
 title:
-  Research into Web Accessibility for Dyslexics and Dyslexia-focused fonts such as OpenDyslexic |
+  Research into Web Accessibility for Dyslexics and Dyslexia-focused fonts such as OpenDyslexic
-  Helperbird
 description:
   There are few published papers about usability testing with dyslexia focused fonts, but there is a considerable collection of knowledge on dyslexia as well as many suggestions for authoring